SSahaj24/2D-Skeletonization/Skektonization_Suite/Readme.md

   - If you do not have a Kakadu License, USe openCV in the code as required.
   - The code assumes the WSI image has Signal in the First Channel.
+  - An example of each image is given in the [Skeletonization resources page](https://data.brainarchitectureproject.org/pages/skeletonization).